Data Breaches: What Made Them Silent Killers [Updated 2023]

 - SQL injection is where the hacker introduces arbitrary code to the web form of an online user.
 If the user fails to handle the form correctly, the code will enter the database and steal information.

-- Phishing has become common in recent times and has caused a lot of chaos.
-It’s a type of social engineering attack and involves proposing the threat actor as a trusted source, contacting them via multiple means, and stealing crucial information.
-The ultimate goal of phishing is to lure the target either to reveal crucial information, click on the corrupted link, or visit a website where a code will steal the information.
+- Phishing is a type of social engineering attack and involves proposing the threat actor as a trusted source, contacting them via multiple means, and stealing crucial information.

 - Data breach via web applications: Access to the majority of web applications demand customary personal information like name, phone number, and emails.
 Hackers gain access to web applications and steal this information.